-Material ESG Topic 1: Innovative ICT Products and Services
+Material ESG Topic 1: 5G Application and Innovative ICT Service

-Core businesses in the telecom industry in Taiwan (fixed-line, mobile, and voice services) are close to saturation with fierce market competition, which results in impacts to the revenues of Chunghwa Telecom, including
+Core businesses in the telecom industry in Taiwan (fixed-line, mobile, and voice services) are close to saturation with fierce market competition, which results in impacts on the revenues of Chunghwa Telecom, including:

-(1) Revenue from mobile communication service decrease continually due to free communication services provided by social media like LINE as well as VoIP communication service.
+Revenue from mobile communication service decrease continually due to free communication services provided by social media as well as VoIP communication service.